giacomofalcone/crypto-sentiment-analysis/README.md

     - google_trends.csv
     - crypto_prices.csv
 README.md
-requirements.txt
 ```

 ## 🔍 Future Work
 - Improve machine learning models for better generalization.
 - Test on a broader range of cryptocurrencies.
 - Explore deep learning approaches for sentiment analysis.

----

-💡 *If you find this project useful, feel free to star the repository and contribute!* 🌟